AlexZinkM/casino/README.md

 # Casino Transaction Management System

 I completed the test assignment as requested.
-Kafka is handled asynchronously.
+Kafka is handled asynchronously, with a simple retry mechanism for db connection issues without DQL.
 I also added Swagger, a simple middleware, and basic asynchronous logging to make the project look more polished and structured.

 The menu was required to be covered with tests by 85%.
 As I understand it, this refers not to total code coverage, but specifically to covering parts that contain actual business logic.